Matt Prater

-Matthew Phillip Prater (born August 10, 1984) is an American professional football placekicker for the Buffalo Bills of the National Football League (NFL).
-Regarded as one of the best long-distance kickers in NFL history, he held the NFL record for longest field goal (64 yards) from 2013 until 2021 and holds the NFL record for most 50+ yard field goals in a career with 82.
+Matthew Phillip Prater (born August 10, 1984) is an American professional football placekicker.
+Regarded as one of the best long-distance kickers in NFL history, he held the NFL record for longest field goal (64 yards) from 2013 until 2021 and holds the NFL record for most 50+ yard field goals in a career with 83.
+Prater is 13th in NFL history in field goals made, with 425, and has the second most field goals made by an active NFL player, six shy of Nick Folk's 431.

 He played college football for the UCF Knights, and was originally signed by the Lions as an undrafted free agent in 2006.

 He was cut by the Denver Broncos after completing a suspension for violating the NFL's substance abuse policy.
 With the Lions in the 2016 and 2017 seasons, Prater set the NFL records for consecutive field goal conversions of 50+ yards (14 field goals) and 55+ yards (seven field goals).

 Early life

 Prater attended Estero High School in Estero, Florida.
 During his high school football career with the Wildcats, he converted 56 of 58 extra point attempts and 14 field goals, including one of 49 yards.
 Prater converted 84% of his kickoffs in the end zone for touchbacks.
 He was named second-team All-State, first-team all-conference and All-Southwest Florida.
 He was also selected to the second-team "Dream Team."
 Prater graduated from Estero High School in 2002.
 Prater transferred to Estero High School his sophomore year from Cypress Lake High School.